1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 Ken Marriott Sports Centre opens with new indoor swimming baths.

-1974 Rugby Municipal Borough and Rural District Councils combine to form the present Rugby District Borough.
+1874 Rugby Municipal Borough and Rural District Councils combined to form the present Rugby District Borough Council.

 1975 Congregational Church in Albert Street closed on merger with St Margaret’s Presbyterian Church in Hillmorton Road to form the Rugby United Reformed Church.